 Despite High Life’s curmudgeonly age, the brand is actively engaged with 21st century social media.
 The @millerhighlife Twitter feed features a continuous stream of revealing messages about “living the High Life” that are publicly available and “intended for those 21+ only.”
 For example, from November 2016: “Every batch…must pass 250 quality tests before leaving the brewery.”
 And, as everyone knows, nothing says party like 250 ambiguous diagnostics.
 Other recent gems include: “Don’t overthink a High Life pairing…” and “Miller supported local farmers in mid-1900s by renting advertising space on silos and barns.”
 Certainly a charitable act, which in later years, evolved into Miller supporting local billboard owners.

 In 2002, at the World Beer Cup, Miller Brewing made a bold showing with 6 total awards in 5 out of 76 categories.
 Of note, High Life took gold in Category 27: American Style Lager from among 18 total entries, including silver medalist Canadian by Molson Brewing of Etobicoke, Canada.
 But official awards seem academic when compared to more personal endorsements.
 One vote of confidence was offered in 2015 by a 110-year-old woman in New Jersey who credited High Life as one of two reasons for her longevity.
 When asked about her secret, Agnes Fenton, of Englewood New Jersey, revealed she drank three High Lifes everyday, plus plenty of Johnny Walker Blue Label, just like her doctor suggested 70 years before.
-In interviews, Ms. Fenton gave no indication if her doctor had discovered this medical miracle in the northwoods of Michigan.
+In interviews, Ms. Fenton gave no indication if her doctor had discovered this medical miracle in the northwoods of Wisconsin.

 In the kitchen of our rental cabin—with some odd melon-themed wallpaper bordering the counters—I snag a High Life as the hour approaches.
 Known for lively carbonation, I’m curious if I can make a bottle bubble over when the moment arrives.
 Upon opening, the cap lets out a typical hiss, which falls far short of a champagne-like explosion.